ilonafan/mvitv2/README.md

   DATA.PATH_TO_DATA_DIR path_to_your_dataset \
   TEST.CHECKPOINT_FILE_PATH path_to_your_checkpoint \
   TRAIN.ENABLE False \
-  Task T-SNE\
+  TASK T-SNE\
 ```

-Then you can run the [tsne.ipynb](slowfast/script/tsne.ipynb) to visualiza them in 2d or 3D via t-SNE.
+Then you can run the [tsne.ipynb](slowfast/script/tsne.ipynb) to visualiza them in 2D or 3D via t-SNE.